Don Webb (playwright): Career

 Both Black Ball Game and Mindrape were directed by the then- up-and-coming young director Andy Jordan, who also directed his next play, LadyBird.
 This was an anti-Thatcher comedy presented at the Liverpool Playhouse.
 This play later toured throughout the country, featuring Karl Howman, Diane Keen, Kenneth MacDonald and Lynn Turner.
 It was produced by Bruce Hyman, later notorious for different reasons, and Harvey Kass.

 His television work started with a single play commissioned by Brenda Reid for the BBC after seeing LadyBird.
 Kenneth Ives directed a cast of Omar Sharif, Sir John Mills and Lucy Gutteridge in Edge Of The Wind, which was broadcast on Christmas Day 1985 on BBC2.
 The television work that followed included Radio Phoenix, twenty odd episodes of a teen series about a radio station in Southampton, then eight episodes of Juliet Bravo, culminating in a climactic final episode.
 He was employed on Rockliffe's Babies, again for the BBC, and then created the chart topping sitcom Joint Account, starring Hannah Gordon and Peter Egan.

 Webb also wrote many of the opening episodes of the ground breaking children's series Byker Grove.
 This led directly to his being commissioned by the BBC and Screen First to adapt Elidor, a novel by Carnegie Medal-winner Alan Garner, into a six-part series for children.
 He also adapted the same story for broadcast on Radio Four Extra in April 2011.

 Webb's work on The Bill for ITV, led to a commission from Yorkshire Television and a pilot, Ellington.
-He worked with Catherine Hewitt on Wirral2008, in conjunction with the Liverpool Capital of Culture project, and a teenage time travel novel, "Limehouse Jack" which has just been published digitally on Amazon.
+He worked with Catherine Hewitt on Wirral2008, in conjunction with the Liverpool Capital of Culture project, and a teenage time travel novel, "Limehouse Jack" which is published digitally on Amazon.

-His most recent work includes "Right Place, Wrong Time" for Radio Four, broadcast in 2010 and produced in Manchester by Gary Brown.
-He is currently working on another commission for the same producer, "A Bobby`s Job".
-And "Boots On The Ground" a gritty S.I.S drama has just aired in Radio Four's Saturday drama slot.
-Also in development are "Dead Ending", a stage play and "Last Train To Nashville."
+Webb's later work included Right Place, Wrong Time for BBC Radio Four, broadcast in 2010 and produced in Manchester by Gary Brown.
+He worked on another commission for Brown, entitled A Bobby's Job.
+Boots on the Ground, a dramatisation of the Special Intelligence Service, aired on Radio Four's Saturday drama slot.